zlite/chemputer/README.md

 It has four syringe drives, a 3D-printed microfluidic panel for mixing and a camera mount for color and other measurements.
 Requires a RaspberryPi

+Inside the microfluidic mixer plate is shown here, with three tubes coming into the mixing chamber and one coming out below, with a vent tube at the top to avoid pressure issues

+[Mixer panel(inside_mixer.png)

 BOM:
 - [Steppers with lead screws for linear motion](https://amzn.to/4tf6lsl)
 - [Camera](https://amzn.to/4sIcuxi)